We Are Not Married. Does This Mean Mum Gets The Children? Our MD, James Maguire answers in @OnlyDads… https://t.co/YEgOe4BQso

 Our financial procedure flow chart provides further useful information.

 We can advise and assist to make sure that there is full and relevant financial disclosure, the value of the assets (including business interests and pensions) is known and there is reasonable and sensible financial divorce settlement.
 Where court proceedings are necessary we will robustly deal with the case to ensure the best possible outcome minimising the divorce financial cost.
 Extra care needs to be taken where there is an international element to the case.

-James Maguire is a Fellow of the International Academy of Matrimonial Lawyers and an accredited Resolution specialist.
+James Maguire is a Fellow of the International Academy of Matrimonial Lawyers.